 The biggest factor in making this whole process fast, easy, and accurate is by using a great inventory management system with your retail point of sale software.
 There are several ways that your POS helps with this process.

 Every single item in your store is accounted for in your POS.
 So when a sale is made, the product is withdrawn from inventory and accounted for.
 Likewise, when a return is made, the product is added back into the inventory and the loss of that sale is also accounted for.
+Find a software with reliable product returns management.

 Your point of sale should also be able to print the return policy at the base of every receipt.
 This adds another level of apparency for each of your customers.